camunda/camunda-docs-cawemo/README.md

 See the [hugo installation guide][hugo-installation] for more details on howto install Hugo.

+## Installing local development tools tools with asdf

+Use [asdf](https://github.com/asdf-vm/asdf) that selects tool versions based on [.tool-versions](.tool-versions)

+On first use, install of of the plugins listed in [.tool-versions](.tool-versions) with `asdf plugin add <plugin name>`.
+Then install all package versions listed in [.tool-versions](.tool-versions) with `asdf install`.

+See [Having issues?](https://asdf-vm.com/#/core-manage-asdf?id=having-issues) if the versions of tools installed via asdf are not being used.

 ## Building the Documentation

 After you have installed hugo, you can build the docs by typing the following command: